kaitran225/autofishing/README.md

 An automated fishing tool for PlayTogether game with cross-platform support for Windows and macOS.

+> [!NOTE]
+> This repository has been cleaned up and reorganized to follow modern Python package structure.
+> For details, see the [Cleanup Summary](docs/CLEANUP_SUMMARY.md).

 ## Features

 - **Cross-platform support**: Works on both Windows and macOS